 There are some processors with no built-in graphics, like AMD’s Ryzen series.
 Pretty much all Intel chips have onboard graphics of some sort, except for the ones with “KF” at the end.

-AMD also makes APUs, these are excellent choices for budget gamers or students who want a cheap gaming desktop.
+AMD also makes APUs, these are excellent choices for budget gamers who want a cheap gaming desktop.
 APUs integrated graphics and the CPU into one chip.
 They aren’t powerful, but they get the job done at 720p or 1080p for esports titles such as League, Dota 2, CS GO, Rocket League, etc.